skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 north without contest.
 Mordan didn't just pull back a little – he has evidently withdrawn all the way to Crossway.

 The army moves slowly.
-The players are on hoseback, but the army is mostly on foot and some of them have siege machinery in tow.
+The players are on horseback, but the army is mostly on foot and some of them have siege machinery in tow.
 The trip to Crossway takes three days, during which they see only single grave walkers or other spies.
 They feared Mordan would strike while they